handav/itp_fall_2018/index.md

 --------

 Evaluation:
   * 40% of class is attendance.
-3 unexcused absences will be counted as a failure.
+3 unexcused absences is an F.
   * 15% for each of 3 main assignments.
   * 15% for participation in class, including blog posts and commenting on others' work.

-Code for each class as well as homework assignments and readings can be found at (https://github.com/handav/itp_fall_2018).
+Code for each class as well as homework assignments and readings can be found at [https://github.com/handav/itp_fall_2018](https://github.com/handav/itp_fall_2018).

 Office hours are 4:30-6 on Thursdays in person, and occasional Monday hours online.
 You may also request other hours.
-Sign up here: [Office Hours](https://calendar.google.com/calendar/selfsched?sstoken=UUZoQjJnV3BlVEZsfGRlZmF1bHR8NzczMmJkYWNkYTEyOWFjZDRlZDJmODZjMmI0NDNjNjI).
+Sign up: [Office Hours](https://calendar.google.com/calendar/selfsched?sstoken=UUZoQjJnV3BlVEZsfGRlZmF1bHR8NzczMmJkYWNkYTEyOWFjZDRlZDJmODZjMmI0NDNjNjI).

 ### Syllabus (subject to change)